Adventure-based Activities FAQs

-Refer to the Activity Manual for each specific activity.
+Refer to the Activities Manual for each specific activity.

 Can I use an outside provider to run the activity for me?

-No, a Leader cannot sign a waiver on behalf of a Guide unless they are the parent/guardian of that Guide.
+No, a Leader cannot sign a waiver on behalf of a Girl Guide unless they are the parent/guardian of that Girl Guide.

 What do I do if an Activity Provider asks participants to sign a waiver?

 Waivers need to be provided to and signed by parents/ guardians prior to the Girl Guide participating in the activity.

 Where can I find the relevant forms?

 Your State organisation may have additional forms and/or processes.
 Discuss with your District Manager or relevant State personnel.